JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/6_elisabethCavendish_1_29_29.md

     - Perhaps weirdly at first, she also tries to take aim at Descartes' view of life
         - For Descartes, living things are just machines, and are just moving like gears
         - But Cavendish thinks that organisms are "animate" and somehow are capable of motion inherently
     - Another question, then: if the mind doesn't occupy space, how can it move?
-In that sens, "you" don't really move anywhere; your mind stays still in Descartes' world!
+In that sense, "you" don't really move anywhere; your mind stays still in Descartes' world!
         - Cavendish thinks the mind's motion should be correlated with the body - so, to explain that, she says that there isn't a separate mental substance at all, but that everything is matter!
         - How does she explain consciousness, then?
 By saying that some matter is ANIMATE - in other words, that there's a bit of consciousness inside (at least organic) matter itself!